terraware/llm-autotranslate/README.md

 - An optional file with language-specific instructions.

 The instructions are the same for each OpenAI API request.
-The prompt changes from request to request and includes the text and description, propertly delimited as described in the preamble.
+The prompt changes from request to request and includes the text and description, properly delimited as described in the preamble.

 ## Config file